Register/Renew a Boat

 Document 2 (required): A Signed Georgia Vessel Registration Application

-- Homemade Vessels (Never Before Registered)
+- Homemade Vessels (Never Before Registered and no HIN)

 A Bill of Sale (BOS) for a boat must have adequate information to positively link the BOS to the boat, similar to the example WRD BOS.